backlogs/www/_posts/en/1993-01-01-developers.markdown

 ## Setting up for automated testing

 * Install Redmine 1.1.2
-* Install Backlogs and checkout the development branch
+* Install Backlogs and checkout the master branch
 * Symlink your backlogs install into the redmine/vendor/plugins directory
 * Remove the redmine/features directory and symlink redmine/vendor/plugins/redmine_backlogs/features/ to redmine/features
 * Change to the redmine directory and execute 'rake db:migrate; rake * db:migrate_plugins; rake redmine:backlogs:rcov'